Maria Lacerda de Moura: Free love

 Maria Lacerda criticised traditional sexual morality as inherently repressive.
 She instead advocated for comprehensive sex education, the normalization of free love, and women's rights to sexual pleasure, divorce and abortion.
 She denounced the social contract, as she felt it implicitly upheld the male dominance over women's bodies.
 In Civilização – tronco de escravos, she stated that she considered monogamy to be incompatible with human rights and social progress, as it legally held a man's family to be his private property, which was the basis for social stratification.
 To Maria Lacerda, the nuclear family, as upheld by the state and the Catholic clergy, was the root of the institutional repression of women's bodies and minds.
 In Religião do amor e da beleza, she proposed the abolition of gender inequalities and the raising of women's consciousness.

 Inspired by the work of Han Ryner, she held the expression of plural love to be the best path towards social progress, as it would subdue crimes of passion associated with monogamy and eliminate the economic exploitation of women through prostitution.
 For Maria Lacerda, a woman's liberation lay in her ability to choose her own partner and support herself.
 She differentiated her own idea of plural love from the "Fraternity of Love" advocated by Émile Armand, which she considered to be the extension of marriage to a whole group and thus potentially more oppressive than monogamy.
 She also criticised Alexandra Kollontai's party political conception of love, which she felt would subordinate the free love of both men and women to the interests of the political class.

 Anti-fascism

 Maria Lacerda was a prominent figure within Brazilian anti-fascism, publicly expressing her opposition to Italian fascism, German Nazism and Brazilian Integralism, which she considered to be modern expressions of the clerical inquisition and the counterreformation.
 She saw fascism as the culmination of an alliance between capitalism, clericalism and statism, which took form in fascism's political repression.
 To Maria Lacerda, the origins of fascism lay in the social repression carried out by the Church and in the authoritarian character of the nuclear family.
-He written works on the subject particularly focus on the alliance between fascism and the Catholic Church, which she considered to have formed as a way to combat the risk of a social revolution.
+Her written works on the subject particularly focus on the alliance between fascism and the Catholic Church, which she considered to have formed as a way to combat the risk of a social revolution.